fvaleri/strimzi-debugging/sessions/001/README.md

 ## Kafka cluster deployments and tools

-[Apache Kafka](https://kafka.apache.org) is an Open Source distributed event streaming platform that lets you read, write, store, and process events (also called records or messages) across many machines.
+[Apache Kafka](https://kafka.apache.org) is an **Open Source distributed streaming platform** that lets you read, write, store, and process messages across many machines.
 [Red Hat AMQ Streams](https://www.redhat.com/en/resources/amq-streams-datasheet) includes Kafka and a set of operators from the [CNCF Strimzi](https://strimzi.io) project.
 The operators are a way of extending the OpenShift or Kubernetes platforms by deploying application controllers with domain knowledge.